Economy car: 1886-1920

 The history of the automobile after many experimental models dating back at least a hundred years, started with the first production car – the 1886 Benz Tricycle.
 This began a period that was later known as the Brass era which is considered to be from 1890 to 1918 in the U.S. In the UK this is split into the pre-1905 Veteran era and Edwardian era to 1918.
 The U.S. Veteran era is usually dated pre-1890.

 In the 1890s and into the first decade of the twentieth century; the motorized vehicle was considered a replacement for the carriages of the rich, or simply a dangerous toy, that annoyed and inconvenienced the general public.
-For example, the period children's book Wind in the Willows, pokes fun at early privileged motorists.
-The automotive industry in France were the world leaders during this period – the Locomotives Act 1865 (the 'Red Flag Act') had obstructed automotive development in the UK until it was mostly r repealed by the Locomotives on Highways Act 1896.
+For example, the 1908 children's book The Wind in the Willows, pokes fun at early privileged motorists.
+The automotive industry in France were the world leaders during this period – the Locomotives Act 1865 (the 'Red Flag Act') had obstructed automotive development in the UK until it was mostly repealed by the Locomotives on Highways Act 1896.
 The high wheeler was an early car body style virtually unique to the United States.
 It was typified by large-diameter slender wheels, frequently with solid tires, to provide ample ground clearance on the primitive roads in much of the country at the turn of the 20th century.
 For the same reason, it usually had a wider track than normal automobiles.

 The first car to be marketed as an 'economy car' was the 1901–1907 Oldsmobile Curved Dash - it was produced by the thousands, with over 19,000 built in all.
 It was inspired by the buckboard type horse and buggy, (used like a small two-seat pickup truck) popular in rural areas of the U.S. It had two seats, but was less versatile than the vehicle that inspired it.
 It was produced after a fire at the Oldsmobile plant, when the prototype was saved by a nightwatchman named Stebbins (who later became the Mayor of Detroit) and was the only product available to the company to produce.

 Although cars were becoming more affordable before it was launched, the 1908–1927 Ford Model T is considered to be the first true economy car, because the very few previous vehicles at the bottom of the market were 'horseless carriages' rather than practical cars.
 The major manufacturers at the time had little interest in low-priced models.
 The first 'real' cars had featured the FR layout first used by the French car maker Panhard and so did the Model T.

 Henry Ford declared at the launch of the vehicle: